EdgeGreen/Vagrant-Ansible-Docker-WordPress/README.md

     ```
 5. `Vagrant` network issues  with `HyperV`.

-    Now `Vagrant` does't know how to work with virtual switches of the `HyperV` and the possibility of static addressing is absent.
+    Now `Vagrant` does't know how to work with `HyperV` virtual switches and the possibility of static addressing is absent.
 Select the required switch - manually.
 The stability of work is declared only with `Default Switch`

       ![](!images/4.PNG)